devdotcoded/vite-esbuild-electron-temaple/README.md

 ## How to use and how to communicate processes

 There are a **Actions** in main process that must be extended from abstract class **ActionHandler**.
-Every action must be exported in _src/Actions/index.ts_. _([Example of implemented ActionHandler]("https://github.com/devdotcoded/vite-esbuild-electron-temaple/blob/main/src/main/src/Actions/messages/SendMessageHandler.ts"))_
+Every action must be exported in _src/Actions/index.ts_. ([Example of implemented ActionHandler]("https://github.com/devdotcoded/vite-esbuild-electron-temaple/blob/main/src/main/src/Actions/messages/SendMessageHandler.ts")).

 All action handler must be implement **handle** method that is used to handle event called from render process, and **getAction** method that returns the class of action.